LOOKING FOR THE BEST THINGS TO DO IN KOH PHI PHI ISLAND?

 If you’re at all interested in the wildlife that surrounds the lovely shores of Koh Phi Phi, taking a shark site tour is for you.

 My favorite adventures are offbeat adventures.
 The hidden gems.
 The places that no one else knows about.
-Like I mentioned before, finding off the beaten path locations in Koh Phi Phi is nearly impossible.
+As I mentioned before, finding off-the-beaten-path locations in Koh Phi Phi is nearly impossible.